quire-api/quire-api/src/main/resources/description.md

 }
 ```

 Where `app` is a keyword.
-It indicates the app would like to add itself to the followers.
+It indicates that the app would like to add to its followers.

 In additions, you can specify additional information that will be passed as part of a notification int the following syntaxes.